An Explanation of the Process of Hydrolysis

 - Acid: Water can act as an acid or a base, according to the Bronsted-Lowry acid theory.
 In this case, the water molecule would give away a proton.
 Perhaps the oldest commercially-practiced example of this type of hydrolysis is saponification, the formation of soap.

 - Base: This reaction is very similar to the hydrolysis for base dissociation.
 Again, on a practical note, a base that often dissociates in water is ammonia.

 What Is a Hydrolysis Reaction?

-In a hydrolysis reaction involving an ester link, such as that found between two amino acids in a protein, the products that result include one that receives the hydroxyl (OH) group from the water molecule and another that becomes a carboxylic acid with the addition of the remaining proton (H+).
+In a hydrolysis reaction involving an ester link, such as that found between two amino acids in a protein, the molecule is split.
+The resulting product is a split of the water molecule (H2O) into an OH and an H+ that form a hydroxyl (OH) group, and another that becomes a carboxylic acid with the addition of the remaining hydrogen proton (H+).

 Hydrolysis reactions in living organisms are performed with the help of catalysis by a class of enzymes known as hydrolases.
-The biochemical reactions that break down polymers, such as proteins (which are peptide bonds between amino acids), nucleotides, complex sugars and starch, and fats are catalyzed by this class of enzymes.
-Within this class are lipases, amylases, proteinases hydrolyze fats, sugars, and proteins, respectively.
+The biochemical reactions that break down polymers, such as proteins (which are peptide bonds between amino acids), nucleotides, complex sugars or starch, and fats are catalyzed by this class of enzymes.
+Within this class are lipases, amylases, proteinases, hydrolyzed fats, sugars, and proteins, respectively.

-For example, Proteinase was added to the cell extract, in order to hydrolyze the peptides and produce a mixture of free amino acids.
+For example, proteinase could be added to a cell extract, to hydrolyze the peptides and produce a mixture of free amino acids.